Bitasta-Naskar/First_code/README.md

 # First_code
-This is my first Git repository.
+This is my first Git Repository.